selfmd/docs/docs/connect/mcp.md

 ## Resources

-MCP resources provide read-only access to agent state.
-Use these to inspect your agent without calling tools.
+MCP resources give read-only access to agent state.
+Use them to inspect your agent without calling tools.

 | URI | Description |
 |-----|-------------|